PFAS CONTAMINATION AND COST RECOVERY STRATEGIES

 Building an Effective Response

-Transparent and proactive communication is key when addressing PFAS detection .
+Transparent and proactive communication is key when addressing PFAS detections.
 Establishing trust with the community by sharing important facts and action steps promptly is essential.

 Providing Context